MaryTran03/CSC120_Final_Project/README.md

 - Polite but Firm: Reputation +5, Money +$100.
 - Intimidating: Reputation +10, Money +$150, with a 20% chance of police involvement (Money -$100 for bail).
 - Failed Collection (if police are called): Money -$100, Reputation -5 (for getting caught).

-## Side Quest 2: Burger King
-- Earnings: $15/hr
-- Total money earned: 15 hours worked + no increase in reputation

-### Key Choices:
-- How many hours do you want to work?

-### Ideas for the code reviews
-- Method for the repeated lines, consider overloading
-- Different missions: instances as opposed to subclasses